kurniawano/ictpsp.github.io/_Notes/Set.md

 ```

 The best part is that we don't need to create a new function for this.
 We are able to get all the users in these three regins.
 Now, Brad from Central region is added into the set.

+## Summary

+In this section, we cover a new data type called set which is very useful when we are dealing with set operations.
+The key difference is that all the elmenents in the set are unique.
+Set data type makes it easy to perform some operations that would take us write lines of codes if we were to do using list.
+Understanding when a set is suitable is an important step in writing a good code.